Halima

 Crocheted tablecloths that my grandmother made, displayed on the sideboard in my living room.
 They are all handmade and very dear to my heart.

 In addition, there is a very old game that belonged to my parents and was passed on to me.
-Through it, I remember the sense of family togetherness we once had.
+Through this game, I remember the sense of family togetherness we once had.

-The births of my daughters were the happiest events of my life, because from them my entire family was born and expanded.
-I bless them with health and peace alone.
+The births of my daughters were the happiest events of my life, because through them, my family was born and through them, my family has expanded.
+I bless them with health and peace.

 On October 17, a few days after the war began, I packed a small suitcase, thinking I was evacuating for a short time.